Summary: in this tutorial, you will learn how to use the Oracle GROUP BY

 in the sample database for the demonstration:

-A) Oracle GROUP BY basic example
+Basic Oracle GROUP BY clause example #

 The following statement uses the GROUP BY